California Forklift Accident Lawyers

 Premises Liability

 Premises liability claims against employers might have their basis in negligent hiring and negligent retention of bad employees.
-To win a claim on this basis, the employee must prove the following:
+To establish a claim on this basis, the employee must prove the following:

 - The forklift driver was either incompetent or unfit to perform their job.
 An incompetent or unfit driver might have driving infractions on their record or DUI convictions.
-An employer must ensure that it only hires safe drivers.
+An employer has a responsibility to hire qualified and safe drivers.

 - The injured employee must prove that the employer either knew or should have known about the forklift driver’s incompetence when they hired them or before the accident happened.